 - The award shall be known as "The John Murphy Postgraduate Research Fellowship in Civil Engineering".

-- The fellowship, which is valued at c. €8,250, or its equivalent in real terms, and tenable at University College Cork, shall be awarded normally to an engineering graduate who proposes to proceed to the ME or PhD degree, but a senior researcher can be eligible in special circumstances.
-An additional €635 per annum, to be used exclusively for servicing the research involved, is granted to UCC to be applied to the Department of Civil and Environmental Engineering.
+- The fellowship, which is valued at c. €8,250, or its equivalent in real terms, and tenable at University College Cork, shall be awarded normally to the fellow.
+An additional €635 per annum, to be used exclusively for servicing the research involved, is granted to UCC to be applied to the Discipline of Civil and Environmental Engineering.

 - The above conditions may be amended from time to time by the Governing Body provided that such alterations are approved in advance by the donor or his representative(s).
 However, in any year, any amendment shall be valid only if it has been so approved in writing on or before 31st March of that year, and duly published as provided for in clause 6.